Marda Vanne: South African company

 In 1950, Vanne directed an Afrikaans translation of Grumpy, by Horace Hodges and T. Wigney Percyval called Oupa Brompie for the National Theatre Organisation (NTO) of South Africa.

 They produced The Dam by South African writer Guy Butler in 1952, which the author criticised for portraying the Coloured (mixed-race) characters as caricatures.

+Death

 Vanne gained British Citizenship in 1965.
-She died of cancer in 1970.
+She died of cancer in 1970 in London.